jharris319/100P-DSAL/fibHeap/README.md

 #### Synopsis ####

-Fibonacci heaps support a set of operations that constitute what is known as a "mergable heap".
-These are: make-heap, insert, minimum, extract-min, and union.
-Fibonacci heaps also support two additional operations: decrease-key and delete.
-The amortized runtime of all of the previously mentioned procedures are constant with the exception of extract-min and delete, both of which are O(logn).
+Fibonacci heaps support a set of operations that constitute what is known as a "mergable heap."
+These operations are: make-heap, insert, find-min, extract-min, and union.
+Fibonacci heaps are desirable when the number of extract-min and delete operations are small in relation to the other operations performed.
+This is a result of the consolidation of root nodes after extracting the minimum to ensure that each root in the root list has a unique degree.
+Fibonacci heaps are considered to have "lazy" insert and union operations.
+That is, the work of consolidation is built up until an extraction is performed.
+This facilitates the Θ(1) runtime of the insert and merge operations at the cost of a potential increase in runtime of delete operations.
+Much like a [Binomial Heap](en.wikipedia.org/wiki/Binomial_heap), Fibonacci heaps are not designed to efficiently support the search operation and thus several Fibonacci heap operations require a pointer to a node in the heap.

 #### Asymptotic Analysis ####